Student Code of Conduct

 - Any member of the College community may file charges against any student, for misconduct.
 Charges shall be prepared in writing, along with recommended sanctions using Student Disciplinary Code guidelines, and directed to the ACCESS Center Director and the Human Resources Director.
 Any charge should be submitted as soon as possible after the event takes place, preferably within five (5) working days.
 Any and all Student Disciplinary Code infraction charges must be filed with the ACCESS Center.

-- The ACCESS Center may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the ACCESS Center, and Vice-President of Student Support Services and Institutional Research.
+- The ACCESS Center may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the ACCESS Center and the Vice-President of Academics and Institutional Research.
 Such disposition shall be final, there shall be no subsequent proceedings, and agreed upon sanctions shall be immediately imposed.
-If the charges cannot be disposed of by mutual consent, the Vice-President of Student Support Services and Institutional Research may later serve in the same matter as the judicial body or a member thereof.
+If the charges cannot be disposed of by mutual consent, the Vice-President of Academics and Institutional Research may later serve in the same matter as the judicial body or a member thereof.

 Hearings shall be conducted by a committee according to the following guidelines: